Helper functions

 Returns:

-The atomic energies dictionary which is the mapping of atomic species to the average energy contribution of each element.
+A dictionary mapping atomic number to the average energy contribution of that element.

 Computes the averages number of neighbors for a given list of graphs.